 - Investigating crime

 - Educating the civilians about security

 The police force operates under the directorship of a Commissioned General.
-The Commissioner General reports to the Minister to Home Affairs and other superior state officials.
-One of the long serving Commissioners was Augustine Chihuri.
+The Commissioner General reports to the Minister of Home Affairs and other superior state officials.
+One of the long-serving Commissioners is Augustine Chihuri.

 Ranks in their Order